 |Born||March 25, 1962 (Columbia, S.C.)|

 |High School||St. Monica (Santa Monica, Calif.)|

 |College||Cal State Fullerton ’84|

-Wood played for the University of Arizona for one season before transferring to Cal State Fullerton, where he was named All-American.
-The native of Santa Monica, Calif. is an inductee into the Orange County Hall of Fame, and in 1998, Wood was inducted into the Cal State Fullerton Hall of Fame.
-Wood was a member of the basketball team at St. Monica High School.
+Wood played for the University of Arizona for one season before transferring to Cal State Fullerton, where he was a three-time All-Pacific Coast Athletic Conference First Team selection (1981-84).
+The Santa Monica, Calif., native was inducted into the Orange County Hall of Fame and the Cal State Fullerton Hall of Fame.
+His No. 20 jersey was retired by Cal State Fullerton.
+Wood was a Parade High School All-America Third Team selection in 1979.

 |Favorite Movie||Black Panther and The Equalizer 1 & 2|

 |Would Most Like To Visit||Africa and Australia|